No products in the cart.

 The Need

-18 children from the Orran Center in Vanadzor have been identified who would like to study music, but are unable to pay for tuition due to their family’s economic condition.
+14 children from the Andreasyan School of Music have been identified who would like to study music and need additional aid in order to pay the tuition due to their family’s economic condition.

 Short Term Impact

-18 children will study music in a warm and nurturing environment.
-This includes learning an instrument, studying music theory, and having the opportunity to sing in the school choir (optional).
-In addition, the project increases teacher salaries, since teachers are paid per student and the project increases the number of students.
+14 children will study music in a warm and nurturing environment.
+In addition, the project increases teacher salaries, since teachers are paid per student and the project increases the number of students

 Long Term Impact